Cats and Bed: Why Your Cat Loves Sleeping On You

 - Reduced Stress: Sleeping with your cat can also reduce stress and give you a sense of ease and comfort.
 One of the reasons cats purr is to show pleasure, and having your purring kitten in bed next to you can be a very soothing experience.

-- Warmth: The most obvious benefit of letting your cat sleep in your bed is that it’s warm and cozy.
+- Warmth: The most obvious benefit of letting your cat sleep in your bed is that it’s warm and cosy.
 Cats are wonderful for mental health, and spending time with your kitty in a relaxing environment can have huge benefits for both of you.

 Cons of letting your cat sleep with you: